Abasz/ESPRowingMonitor-WebGUI/README.md

 However currently there are several limitations:

 - Theoretically any browser (with sufficient high version) should work that supports the Web Bluetooth API.
 However, it has only been tested in Chrome
+- WebGUI does not work on iOS because it does not support Web Bluetooth API on a device level (i.e. on iOS non of the browsers would work)
+- While theoretically MacOS support Web Bluetooth API, there are reports that the WebGUI does not work on MacOS in any browser (report if this is not the case)
 - For Chrome at least (but I suspect other browsers may too) require the `chrome://flags/#enable-web-bluetooth-new-permissions-backend` to be enabled for the reconnect feature to work correctly

 ## ANT+ Heart Rate Monitor Support